VojtechFiala/YUFE_Rating_study_1/README.md

-This is a supplementary folder of the files that come with a manuscript "Social Media Use Does Not Alter Cross-Population Consensus in First Impression Judgments" (working tittle).
+This is a supplementary folder of the files that come with a manuscript "Self-reported Social Media Use Does Not Affect Cross-Cultural Consensus in First Impressions" (working tittle, after Revision 1, as of 12-09-2025).
 ----
 You find here the following files here:
 R Scripts: